Second Mortgage vs. Refinance: Which Is Right for You?

 A home equity loan is a second mortgage you can use to borrow against the equity in your home.
 You'll receive a single lump-sum payment.
 Like your original mortgage, you will repay the loan in monthly installments with interest at a fixed rate.
 A home equity loan can be a good option if you need a single lump sum, for example, to purchase a second property or pay significant medical expenses.

-A home equity line of credit is also a type of second mortgage but functions differently from a home equity loan.
+A home equity line of credit, or HELOC, is a type of second mortgage that functions differently from a home equity loan.
 In the case of a HELOC, you will have a line of credit to access when you need it, similar to a credit card.

 You'll get continuous access to funds at a variable rate.
 HELOCs typically have a draw period and a repayment period.
 The draw period starts when you take out a HELOC, allowing you to spend up to your credit limit without making any principal repayments.
 You will still have to make interest payments.